Ethanlloyd21/Developer-Profile-Generator/README.md

 # Install

- In order to run, the following must be installed:
+ In order to run the program, the following must be installed:

  * npm init -y - to create a json file
  * npm i axios - in order to make promise request